opendatasoft/ods-documentation/source/publishing_data/04_configuring_a_source/connectors/json.rst

 .. admonition:: Important
    :class: important

    This connector is not available by default.
-Please contact OpenDataSoft support team if you want this connector to be activated in your domain.
+Please contact OpenDataSoft for the activation of this connector on a given OpenDataSoft domain.

 This connector extracts a valid JSON document (array or object) into one dataset of several records.